peregrinogris/tortuga/docs/README.md

  *length*         | Int, default length in pixels used by forward (optional, default: `100`)

 The point of origin `(0, 0)` is at the center of the canvas element.
-The starting color is white on a black background, with a width of 1.
+The starting color is white on a black background, with a pen size of 1.

 ### Tortuga Properties